jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.11 HighPassFilter

-Performs a high-pass filter on an input image..
+Performs a high-pass filter on an input image.

 *Parameters*: